Alycse/tty-mania/README.md

 This was my first time writing in C and I created this to practice the language.

 Feedback is very much welcome!
-I would love to know if I've done something wrong (or bad!)
+I would love to know if I've done something wrong.